Singh denies fabricating invoice and agreements presented in court

 Singh denied this also.

-The other signatory to the agreeements, Balbir Singh, later viewed the documents in court and confirmed his signature was on them.
+The other signatory to the agreements, Balbir Singh, later viewed the documents in court and confirmed his signature was on them.

 Gurpreet Singh said that the invoices were backed up by information that was held on file in his office, and that the sub-contracting agreements were based on a template that the company used for different sub-contractors.